 Biomass Carbon Removal and Storage (BiCRS) combines photosynthesis with technology.
-Our outdoor photobioreactors create ideal conditions for the rapid growth of microalgae biomass in fresh water using sunlight.
+Our outdoor photobioreactors create ideal conditions for the rapid growth of microalgae biomass in water using sunlight.
 Through photosynthesis, the algae bind CO2 from the atmosphere as a natural process.
 That’s why our BiCRS approach is energy- and cost-efficient.

 In our photobioreactors, algae grow by cell division.
 They thrive in natural light and are supplied with nutrients and CO2 from the atmosphere.
 During photosynthesis, the algae bind CO2 and the produced oxygen is released into the atmosphere.